 Press down on the pedal to increase engine RPM and vehicle speed; release the pedal to decrease engine RPM and vehicle speed.

-■ NOTE: This vehicle is equipped with an RPM limiter that retards ignition timing when maximum RPM is approached.
-When the RPM limiter is activated, it could be misinterpreted as a high-speed misfire.
+■ NOTE: This vehicle is equipped with an RPM limiter that retards the electronic throttle body, fuel injectors and ignition timing when maximum RPM is approached.